historical sites

 Up to recent times, this system protected the land from being sold to interests outside of Barbuda and preserved the island’s cultural heritage (Potter, 2011)’.

-Some of these very old wooden houses no longer exist as they lose the fight against termites, or as people build new and better accommodation, but there are still examples of traditional styles of building and some pretty houses with great character to be seen in Codrington that are still in use today.
+Some of the very old wooden houses above no longer exist as they lose the fight against termites, or as people build new and better accommodation, and these pictures were taken as part of the websites documentation of this history.
+But there are still examples of traditional styles of building and some pretty houses with great character to be seen in Codrington that are still in use today.
 Some of the stone from old houses and dry stone walls have been incorporated into newer buildings and at one time the whole village was walled to prevent animals from entering.